Icelandic National League of the United States

 Read our Blog

-The latest edition of the Connect is now available on the INLUS.org website.
-(Newsletters Page Link HERE) The publication is filled with information on upcoming events, learning opportunities and a…
+INLUS Photo Contest!
+The Spring 2025 edition of the Connect is now available on the INLUS.org website.
+The pages are filled with all new stories on Icelandic culture in North…

 Read MoreView a Recent Webinar